ADA-GWU/2024-a1-db-migration-Kanan04/README.md

         1. Group the rows from the INTERESTS table in tuples by STUDENT_ID and INTERESTS columns, meaning, group all the duplicates
         2. Select the first elements in the duplicate tuples
         3. Delete all other elements from the tuples

+Rollback steps:
+1. Change STUDENT_ID to ST_ID using ALTER statement
+2. Change ST_NAME and ST_LAST type to VARCHAR(20) using ALTER statement
+3. Change the INTERESTS column to INTEREST using the ALTER statement
+4. Create a temporary table INTERESTS_TEMP
+5. Separate all the elements of the arrays using the UNNEST function
+6. Insert all the separated elements in a temporary table
+7. Drop the original table (INTERESTS) and rename the temporary table (INTERESTS_TEMP) to INTERESTS